nd-0r/andreworals.com/src/pages/posts/Notating Stochastic Music Using DISSCO.md

 blog: true
 ---

-This past summer, I interned with NCSA at U of I and worked on a project notating stochastic (random) music.
+Summer of 2021, I interned with NCSA at UIUC and worked on a project notating stochastic (random) music.
 The project revolved around a piece of software called DISSCO, or the Digital Instrument for Sound Synthesis and Composition, managed and originally developed by [Dr. Sever Tipei](http://cmp.music.illinois.edu/people/tipei/index.html).
 I had a great time working on this project and it gave me an opportunity to solve an interesting problem, learn how to navigate a huge codebase, write documentation :grimacing: and level-up my c++ :nerd:.
 Here's a brief overview of what I did (which is detailed in this [paper](/AndrewOralsFinalReport.pdf) and [presentation](https://www.youtube.com/watch?v=20JLKKQ6odk)) and my thoughts.

 ## What is DISSCO?